Is ZEPL the enterprise version of Apache Zeppelin?

 Can ZEPL run privately on an Amazon VPC?

 Yes.
-The same package for Enterprise on-premise can be use on a private VPC (Amazon's or other cloud).
-Please contact us at [email protected] for more information.
+The Enterprise version of ZEPL can be used on your own Amazon private VPC.
+Please contact us at email@example.com for more information.

 Can you create multiple organizations in ZEPL?